2025–26 BYU Cougars women's basketball team: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2025 Player Commits".
+ESPN.
+Archived from the original on December 9, 2024.;

 Media coverage

 Radio

-Jason Shepherd returns to call women's basketball for the 2025–26 season, with Matthew Baiamonte filling in when Jason is gone for men's basketball or baseball.
+Jason Shepherd returns to call women's basketball for the 2025–26 season, with Matthew Baiamonte filling in when Jason is gone for men's basketball.
 All games will be broadcast on BYU Radio's KUMT station (107.9 FM).
-Additionally they'll be streamed on TuneIn radio, byuradio.org, and the BYU Radio App.
+Additionally they'll be streamed on byuradio.org and the BYU Radio App.